 If those URLs do not match, the checks fails and Operations Center SSO cannot be satisfied.

-This issue is either due to a misconfiguration of the Jenkins Master URL or a misconfiguration of the reverse proxy / load balancer solutions that are serving it or both:
+This issue is either due to a misconfiguration of the Jenkins controller URL or a misconfiguration of the reverse proxy / load balancer solutions that are serving it or both:

-- Make sure the Jenkins URL is properly configured in the Master’s global configuration under Manage Jenkins > Configure Jenkins > Jenkins Location > Jenkins URL.
+- Make sure the Jenkins URL is properly configured in the controller’s global configuration under Manage Jenkins > Configure Jenkins > Jenkins Location > Jenkins URL.

 - Make sure the reverse proxy(ies) used in front of Jenkins is(are) properly setting the

 X-Forwardedheaders.
 See Reverse Proxy troubleshooting guide.

 If Jenkins is available at